vkethana/vkethana.github.io/index.md

 ### [Co-Founder, Gilroy Hacks (2021 - 2023)](https://gilroyhacks.com)

-*   Organized the first-ever multi-school, student-led hackathon series in my hometown's history: one hackathon in fall 2022, and another in spring 2023.
+*   Organized multi-school, student-led hackathon series in my hometown's history: one hackathon in fall 2022, and another in spring 2023.
 Spring hackathon offered over $750 in prizes/awards and had 26 attendees.
 *   Secured $1481 grant by convincing sponsors, resolved logistical issues throughout the project, coordinated with judges and backers.
 Sponsors included Wolfram Language, 1Password, and AoPS (Art of Problem Solving).
 *   Support development of hackathon projects in Python, Next.js, Typescript, and Flask. [https://gilroyhacks.com](https://www.gilroyhacks.com)

 ## Future Projects
 *		Continue with my CS coursework (I plan to take machine learning, convex optimization, probability and random processes, and operating systems in the next year), with some Sanskrit on the side.
 *		Write more technical stuff on my blog.
-*   Start a reading group at UC Berkeley for undergrads interested in machine learning.
 *   Invent a miniature jetpack for messenger pigeons in order to make email, social media, and the entire internet obselete.